 7. Show your child better ways to express emotions

-You’ve acknowledged her emotions, apologized for your mistakes and pointed out how her words hurt.
-Next, show your child other ways to express herself.
-She can walk away, take a few deep breaths, or say, “I’m mad right now.”
+You’ve acknowledged your child’s emotions, apologized for your mistakes, and pointed out how her words hurt.
+Next, show her other ways to express her frustration.
+The next time she feels compelled to hurl hurtful words, she can:

 8. Praise when you see your child handle frustration well

-Don’t just praise for “perfect” behavior, but for the actions you value.
-It’s wrong for your child to push her brother, but praise her for having admitted it.
+And don’t just praise for “perfect” behavior, but for the actions you value.
+It was wrong for him to push his brother, but praise him for having admitted and apologized for it.